The undark nights of summer | EarthSky.org

 As you can see, the north pole and a ring around it already have 24-hour daylight.

 For a zone of Arctic regions starting about 15 degrees down from the pole, the sun does set, but gets no deeper than 6 degrees below the horizon; so this zone gets only what is called civil twilight.
-For the next zone of Canada and northern Europe and Siberia, the sun in the middle of the night fails to get to 12° below the horizon, and this is what is called nautical twilight.
-And the next zone southward gets no deeper darkness than astronomical twilight, with the sun never as much as 18° down.
+For the next zone of Canada and northern Europe and Siberia, the sun in the middle of the night fails to get to 12 degrees below the horizon, and this is what is called nautical twilight.
+And the next zone southward gets no deeper darkness than astronomical twilight, with the sun never as much as 18 degrees down.
 Only southward of that is there at least some nighttime that is dark enough to be defined as astronomical night.

-The Arctic Circle, at latitude 66.56°, is the circle north of which there are at least some nights (centered on the June solstice) in which the sun never sets.
-We could say there is a wider circle at about latitude 61°, north of which there are some nights in which the sun, though it does set, doesn’t get more than 6° below the horizon; so we might call this the “Civil Twilight Circle.”
-And another at about latitude 53°: the “Nautical-Twilight Circle.”
-And another at about 47°, the “Astronomical Twilight Circle.”
+The Arctic Circle, at latitude 66.56 degrees, is the circle north of which there are at least some nights (centered on the June solstice) in which the sun never sets.
+We could say there is a wider circle at about latitude 61 degrees, north of which there are some nights in which the sun, though it does set, doesn’t get more than 6 degrees below the horizon; so we might call this the “Civil Twilight Circle.”
+And another at about latitude 53 degrees: the “Nautical-Twilight Circle.”
+And another at about 47 degrees, the “Astronomical Twilight Circle.”

 So only south of this are there are no nights without at least some minutes of true astronomical darkness.

-The British Isles, lying between about 50° and 59° of latitude, and most of Canada, being north of the long “49th parallel,” are within that outer circle.
-They have a patch of nights – as long as from mid June to mid July – in which there is no really deep darkness.
+The British Isles, lying between about 50 degrees and 59 degrees of latitude, and most of Canada, being north of the long “49th parallel,” are within that outer circle.
+They have a patch of nights – as long as from mid-June to mid-July – in which there is no really deep darkness.
 The Earth is bowing too adoringly toward the sun.

 As a bonus: the red line is the great-circle airline route from New York to London, showing that you should choose a window on the left if you want to watch the sun as it sets, and then to see it come up over Europe at the end of the shortened night.

-And the background stars are those you would see, if viewing the Earth from the direction and distance (9 Earth-radii) as in the picture.
+And the background stars are those you would see, if viewing the Earth from the direction and distance (nine Earth-radii) as in the picture.
 This is a feature I started adding for the large pictures in the new Under-Standing of Eclipses.

-Finally, here’s the full version of the image at top:
+Finally, here’s the full version of the image at top; the yellow line points toward the sun:

-Bottom line: Guy Ottewell explains summer twilights.
+Bottom line: Astronomer Guy Ottewell explains summer twilights.

 Read more: Earliest sunrises for Northern Hemisphere (earliest sunsets for Southern Hemisphere) come before the June solstice

 Astronomer, artist and poet Guy Ottewell's beloved Astronomical Calendar ended its yearly print run in 2016, its 43rd year.
 Visit Guy’s website UniversalWorkshop.com or his blog at UniversalWorkshop.com/Guysblog.
-You can also find 2017 Astronomical Calendar info and charts there at UniversalWorkshop.com/Guysblog/astronomical-calendar-2017.
+You can also find 2018 Astronomical Calendar info and charts there at UniversalWorkshop.com/Guysblog/astronomical-calendar-2018.
 His stories and art are used here with permission.
 Thank you, Guy!